amanjolly/react-native/README.md

 # react-native
-This Repo contains all the working examples for Android and well web
+This Repo contains all the working examples for Android as well as web